imsus/laravel-imgproxy/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [SECURITY](SECURITY.md) for details on how to report security vulnerabilities.

 ## Credits